tess-jl/aws-developer-course/notes/10_AWS_CloudFormation.md

 -resources are prefixed by stack name

 -if want to delete go to actions --> delete --> resources deleted in the right order too!

+### YAML
+-used all across AWS
+-scripting language, data language --> like JSON --> both can be used on CloudFormation -JSON is horrible for cloud formation tho

+-a lot of key/value pairs, objects, also:
+* nested objects
+* arrays aka lists (see - )
+* multiline string (see | )
+* comments

+### CloudFormation Resources